ben-jacobson/nes_emulator/README.md

 # Usage

 Simply execute the nes_emulator binary in the output folder.
 Make sure that you have the SDL.dll files available in the same folder, or within a path directory.

+# Acknowledgements

+Thanks to the team of dedicated developers who maintain SDL and the various add on libraries,

+Also thanks to Style64 for their amazing Commodore 64 style font.
+Found here: https://style64.org/c64-truetype